danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 - An off-by-one error (OBOE), also commonly known as an OBOB (off-by-one bug), or OB1 error is a logic error involving the discrete equivalent of a boundary condition.
 It often occurs in computer programming when an iterative loop iterates one time too many or too few.

+- *"Whenever you are designing a program, there are things that you think it might be cute to add in... **You always regret those**.
+If they are unnecessary and simply cute, don't do them!"* (*Ryan Dahl*)

 ## Things that I kind of knew and got to confirm
 - You can practically do everything with Javascript today and people are serious about this.
-- I didn't know much about the browsers internals (e.g. event loop), but after this conference and this post at least I'm aware of that now :D.
+- I didn't know much about the browsers internals (e.g. event loop task queues), but after this conference at least I'm aware of how much I don't know about it :D.

 ## Our team (group photo)